stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 i--; // won't be mutated
 ```

+_Note that this feature is scope aware.
+If you disable mutations inside a method, the scope will not leak outside the method even if there is more code below._

 ### Ignore mutations

 The ignore mutations option has been extended to offer more fine grained control.
 Before v1.x it was possible to ignore complete mutators.
 Now it's possible to ignore specific mutants inside these mutators as well.